Vesi tribe, blink twice if you need help…

-In Episode 3: I’ll sign the Divorce Papers, the castaways are coming up on a full week at the island.
+In Episode 3: I’ll Sign the Divorce Papers, the castaways are coming up on a full week on the island.
 Justine is the 2nd castaway to be eliminated, and it is a new day for the surviving players.
 New alliances form, another Beware Advantage is found, and we say goodbye to another castaway.

 In the Immunity Challenge, Baka destroys the competitors, again!
 They win immunity from Tribal Council, a tool kit and a big basket filled with fresh fruits.
 Baka is absolutely killing the game!

 Yet again, Vesi places at dead last in the Immunity Challenge, resulting in the loss of another tribe member.
 This team is strong when it comes to physical challenges, but it seems they lack puzzling skills.
-Nneka was so astoundingly confused that she had to check how Baka and Coco were arranging their puzzles.
+Nneka was so astoundingly confused while building the puzzle that she had to check how Baka and Coco were arranging theirs.
 Is this Nneka’s final straw?

-Coco Tribe is by far the most loving of all, and this is the only tribe with all original members still in the game.
+Coco is by far the most loving tribe of all, and this is the only tribe with all original members still in the game.
 Castaways are: James, Cassidy, Lindsay, Karla, Ryan, and Geo.
 The vibes are simply immaculate here, but is it too good to be true?
-I mean, when will it all just hit the fan?

-Coco Tribe comes in second in the Immunity Challenge, granting them immunity, a small toolbox and a fruit basket.
-Way to go Coco!
+Coco comes in second in the Immunity Challenge, granting them immunity, a small toolbox and a fruit basket.
+You go Coco!

 The final vote totals were Nneka (4) and Noelle (1), making Nneka the 3rd castaway eliminated from Survivor 43.